BeelzeBubbs/PhotoFinderApp/README.md

 ## Features

 Currently operable state.
 Styling is finished.
-Images displayed containt text underneath that opens the image from the source in a new tab.
+Images displayed contain text underneath that opens the image from the source in a new tab.

 ## Contributing